0mWindyBug/GhostMapperUM/README.md

 this gives us the opportuinty to leverage the signed memory range held by those 'ghost' drivers and map our own driver over it !

 ## the mapping procedure
-* Read the specefied driver in 'config.h' from disk , that is the unsigned driver to map
+* read the specefied driver in 'config.h' from disk , that is the unsigned driver to map
-* Find the base address of a ghost driver (we target dump_dumpfve.sys)
+* Find the base address of a ghost driver (we target dump_stronvme.sys)
 * apply relocations to our local target driver image & fix imports
 * mark the entire ghost driver range as rwx by directly manipulating ptes through iqvw64e.sys's read/write primitive (saving the original ptes in a vector)
 * read the original ghost driver image